sushovanpaul07/swap-env/README.md

-# switch-env
+# swap-env
 The best .env switching tool available

 # About

-Switch-env is an open-source tool which makes switching between multiple .env files very easy.
+Swap-Env is an open-source tool which makes switching between multiple .env files very easy.
 > Star 🌟 & watch 👀 the repository to get updates.

 ## Features:

 - **🧑‍💻 Tech Stack Independent**: It integrates will all tech stacks.
-- **🪶 Fast->Faster->Fastest**: Switched envs in a blink.
+- **🪶 Fast->Faster->Fastest**: Switches envs in a blink.
 - **⚡️ Interactive**: CLI tool but very interactive.